jrob200/premium-supplemental-repo/general-advice/05-getting-unstuck-part-one.md

-# Getting Unstuck With Your Code
+# Getting Unstuck With Your Code - Part One

 Whether you are stuck on a problem that you cannot yet solve in your coding lessons or are a working programmer who encounters a code roadblock as part of your job, you’re likely going to regularly need to try to get unstuck, and indeed ask for help.